 fetching flowers for those women,

-taking care to be gone with the sun
+taking care to be gone with the sun.

-Which he did, until wearied he stopped,
+Which he did, until weary he stopped

-nobody walks there and nobody sees,
+nobody walks there and nobody sees

 the weeping green lady, who dances alone.